How to Use Your Hydration Pack

 Once you’ve filled up the water bladder, it’s time to place it back inside your backpack.
 Smaller packs will only fit the water bladder itself, while larger packs usually have an interior pocket for other items.

-To keep the water bladder stable, be sure to securely reattach to the pack using any straps or ties provided.
+To keep the water bladder stable, be sure to securely reattach it to the pack using any straps or ties provided.
 Push the drink tube through the provided opening at the top before zipping it closed.

 If you’re using the hydration pack in cold weather or snow, you may want to insulate the hose to prevent it from freezing.
 Some brands sell insulated sleeves for drinking tubes to protect them from freezing temperatures in the winter months.